ctontario/registry-api-docs/source/includes/_Metrics.md

   "params": {
     "id": "/MetricsCommitteeReviewParams",
     "properties": {
-      "committeeId": {"type": "string", "description": "The committee ID to get the report for"}, "required": ["committeeId"]
+      "committeeId": {"type": "string", "description": "The committee ID to get the report for"}
-    }
+    },
+    "required": ["committeeId"]
   }
 }
 ```